OctopusDeploy/blog/blog/2022-09/octopus-release-2022-q3/index.md

 With this change, Git projects can reference shared resources from OCL using their unique slug instead of their name.

-Octopus Server will convert these slugs to the resource IDs when returning results via the API, allowing (most) scripts to be re-used between database and Git projects, without the need to account for names and IDs.
+Octopus Server will convert these slugs to the resource IDs when returning results via the API, allowing (most) scripts to be re-used between database and Git projects without the need to account for names and IDs.

 Learn more about this change in the [GitHub issue](https://github.com/OctopusDeploy/Issues/issues/7645).